sinAbhishek/Mvault/README.md

 # MVault

-Moviematic is a full stack MERN app where users can search for tvshow/movies add them to their watchlist rate them and give review and can also get full details about the show or movie.
+Mvault is a full stack MERN app where users can search for tvshow/movies add them to their watchlist rate them and give review and can also get full details about the show or movie.

 # Technologies Used